brandli/odoo-modules/bpmn/README.md

 1. Copy the `bpmn` folder to your Odoo addons directory
 2. Restart Odoo server
-3. Go to Apps and install "BPMN Viewer"
+3. Go to Apps and install "BPMN"

 ## Usage